-Ahead of visiting the Club, all visitors are advised to familiarise themselves with the clubs Dress Rules.
+Ahead of visiting the Club, we politely ask all visitors to familiarise themselves with the clubs Dress Rules.

 On The Course

-- Please rake bunkers, repair pitchmarks and replace divots
+- Rake bunkers, repair pitchmarks and replace divots.

-- Members and visitors are requested to not leave litter on the course
+- Do not leave litter on the course.

-- Safety of fellow players is paramount, golfers are reminded not to Tee off when fellow golfers are in range, and shout FORE if in the slightest doubt of the safety of others
+- Maintain an awareness of safety, golfers are reminded not to play when fellow golfers are in range, and shout FORE if in the slightest doubt of the safety of others.

-- If you have caused damage to property on or around the course this must be reported to the Secretary/Manager immediately upon return to the clubhouse
+- Report to the Secretary Manager if you have believe you may have caused damage to property on or around the course immediately upon return to the clubhouse.

-For your own and the safety of others, Visitors are requested to familairise themselves with the Club's Health & Safety Policy.
+For your own and the safety of others, Visitors are requested to familarise themselves with the Club's Health & Safety Policy.

 FOG & LIGHTNING : In the event of an electrical storm, suspend play immediately & taken appropriate action.
 (Rule 6-8a applies).

 Shelters do not provide adequate protection from lightning.